-Cohen & Company, Ltd. has audited the statement of financial condition of UNL as of December 31, 2023, including the schedule of investments as of December 31, 2023, and the related statements of operations, changes in partners' capital and cash flows for the year ended December 31, 2023, that appear in the annual report on Form 10-K that is incorporated by reference.
-The financial statements of UNL in the Form 10-K were included therein in reliance upon the report of Cohen & Company, Ltd. dated March 8, 2024, given on its authority of such firm as experts in accounting and auditing.
-During the prior two fiscal years ended December 31, 2022 and 2021, as well as in the subsequent interim period through November 14, 2023, neither UNL, nor any representative acting on its behalf, consulted Cohen & Company, Ltd. regarding any of the matters outlined in Item 304(a) (2)(i) or 304(a)(2)(ii) of Regulation S-K.
+Spicer Jeffries LLP, an independent registered public accounting firm, has audited the statements of operations, changes in partners' capital and cash flows for the year ended December 31, 2022, that appear in the annual report on Form 10-K that is incorporated by reference.
+The financial statements in the Form 10-K were included therein in reliance upon the report of Spicer Jeffries LLP dated March 1, 2023, given on its authority of such firm as experts in accounting and auditing.

+Effective November 14, 2023, Cohen & Company, Ltd. replaced Spicer Jeffries LLP as the independent registered public accounting firm of UNL.